-The objective of this move was to bring into light the CIA’s global covert hacking program, its malware arsenal and dozens of weaponized exploits that the agency uses for a wide range of U.S. and European company products like Microsoft’s Windows platform (Including bypassing Windows Activation), Apple’s iPhone, and Google’s Android OS.
-These devices along with several others like Samsung TVs are turned into covert microphones or implements of espionage by secret cyber-tools of CIA.
+The objective of this move was to bring into light the CIA’s global covert hacking program, its malware arsenal, and dozens of weaponized exploits that the agency uses for a wide range of U.S. and European company products like Microsoft’s Windows platform (Including bypassing Windows Activation), Apple’s iPhone, and Google’s Android OS.
+These devices and several others, like Samsung TVs, are turned into covert microphones or implements of espionage by secret cyber tools of the CIA.

 The report from Wikileaks laid bare the designs and capabilities of the U.S. intelligence community’s closely guarded cyberweapons.
-This is likely to cause immediate damage to the CIA’s efforts in collecting intelligence overseas and put additional restrictions on the U.S to carry out its missions on espionage.
+This will likely cause immediate damage to the CIA’s efforts in collecting intelligence overseas and put additional restrictions on the U.S. to carry out its missions on espionage.

-There are also reports that CIA has developed automated multi-platform malware attack and control systems covering Windows, Mac OS X, Solaris, Linux and more, such as EDB’s “HIVE” and the related “Cutthroat” and “Swindle” tools.
+There are also reports that the CIA has developed automated multi-platform malware attack and control systems covering Windows, Mac OS X, Solaris, Linux, and more, such as EDB’s “HIVE” and the related “Cutthroat” and “Swindle” tools.
 HIVE is described below.

-Good news for the users is all this does not mean an end of privacy.
-There are a few methods via which one can communicate over the web and the phone without revealing their identity to CIA.
+The good news for the users is all this does not mean an end of privacy.
+There are a few methods to communicate over the web and the phone without revealing their identity to the CIA.

 Prevent being spied on by CIA or Government

-These are just some of the basic precautions one could.
+These are just some of the basic precautions one could take.
 Obviously, these may not help if someone is hell-bent on monitoring you.

-- At the basic level, you should always try to update your devices to the latest version of firmware.
+- At the basic level, you should always try to update your devices to the latest firmware version.
 Install the latest updates for your operating system as well as ensure that all your installed software are updated to their latest versions.

 - Use a good Antivirus software or an Internet Security Suite.

-- Using a Proxy software or better still, using a VPN software on your Windows computer is strongly recommended.
-VPNs encrypt the data leaving your computer until the data reaches their servers.
+- Using a Proxy software or, better still, using a VPN software on your Windows computer is strongly recommended.
+VPNs encrypt the data leaving your computer until the data reach their servers.
 From there, a tunnel is formed where data is almost inaccessible due to security measures provided by the VPN service providers.
 Thus, you will be safer against spying.

-- Ensure the websites you browser are secured with the valid certificate—look for the padlock icon/ green bar in the browser.
+- Ensure the websites you browse are secured with a valid certificate—look for the padlock icon/ green bar in the browser.

 - Disable your webcam and turn off your microphone, when not in use.